dmranck/ticketutil/docs/bugzilla.md

 This document contains information on the methods available when working with a BugzillaTicket object.
-A list of the Bugzilla fields that have been tested when creating and editing tickets will be included.
+A list of the Bugzilla fields that have been tested when creating and editing tickets is included.
 Because each instance of Bugzilla can have custom fields and custom values, some of the tested fields may not be applicable to certain instances of Bugzilla.
 Additionally, your Bugzilla instance may contain ticket fields